collinsbett24/jumia-task/README.md

 - cypress/schematics

 # Future Implimentation
-Future implimentation can be achieved by improving filtering to both age and location.
+Future implimentation can be achieved through improving filtering by location, and sorting using seniority column.

 # Known Bugs
 //